Doctor SpinThe PR BlogInternal CommunicationsSplit Sessions: Recognition, Rewards, and Feedback

 Avoiding Cultural Uncertainty

-When praise, rewards, and feedback are intertwined, it dilutes the impact of both.
+When instructions, feedback, and recognition are intertwined, their impact is diluted.
 Employees may begin to question the sincerity of the praise or feel that every compliment has a catch.

 PR Resource: Communicative Leadership